jlcarr/LeetCode/README.md

 - **Memory**: 21.4 MB
 - **Solution**: Check the size first.
 Then simply slice the original array, using list comprehension to build the 2D array.

+### Problem 2187
+- **Name**: Minimum Time to Complete Trips
+- **Runtime**: 2331 ms
+- **Memory**: 28.4 MB
+- **Solution**: We know the rations of each bus used should be approximately equal to their reciprocal, however to find the exact value, we'll need to search to pin the value down.
+We can use binary search to cut down the search space exponentially.

 ### Problem 2251
 - **Name**: Richest Customer Wealth
 - **Runtime**: 62 ms